Mumbai: Army man escapes burning terminus from toilet window

-Havaldar V Sanjay Shankar was caught in the waiting-room washroom of Bandra Terminus, whose ACs short-circuited yesterday
+Havaldar V Sanjay Shankar was caught in the waiting-room washroom of Bandra Terminus, whose ACs short-circuited yesterday.
+He made a dramatic escape out of the toilet window to save his life

 A havaldar from the Indian Army had to put his life in the line of fire at Bandra Terminus on Tuesday morning.
 The army man made a dramatic escape out of the toilet window to save his life from a fire that broke out yesterday.